PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 ``spoof-nearmiss-max``
 ----------------------
 .. versionchanged:: 4.5.0
-  Old versions used default 20.
+  Older versions used 20 as the default value.

 -  Integer
 -  Default: 1